 The second watch face is also an analog clock but breaks the three rings into separate options.
 Your various progress is shown within these rings, giving you an idea of how much you have already done.
-To the right, Apple has included the day of the week and date of the month.
+To the right, Apple has included the day of the week and the date of the month.

 The final watch is a fan favorite, as there is a digital clock at the top, with the Activity progress shown below.
 In the bottom left-hand corner, you also have an overview of how close to closing your rings you are.

-Finally, All three watch faces include two different complications that are found in the top right and left corners.
+Finally, All three watch faces include two different complications found in the top right and left corners.
 At the bottom, there is another complication, which you can go through and select when setting up the watch face for the first time.

-This section is definitely up for debate and these selections may not work best for you.
+This section is definitely up for debate, and these selections may not work best for you.
 However, if you are truly dedicated to working out and keeping track of everything, here are some of our favorite complications:

-- Heart Rate – Keep an eye on how hard your heart is working, while you’re trying to shed a few pounds.
+- Heart Rate – Keep an eye on how hard your heart is working while you’re trying to shed a few pounds.

-- Activity – A brief breakdown of your workouts and activity updated throughout the day.
+- Activity – A brief breakdown of your workouts and activity is updated throughout the day.
 Possibly best combined with the Activity Analog watch face.

 - Calendar – Be sure to keep an eye on what is next on your daily calendar.
 This will help to make sure that you’re workout doesn’t last for too long.